 While midcentury modern was not the only design of the 20th century, it was a prominent one.
 As such, this favorite style is featured heavily in this book by Charlotte and Peter Fiell.
 Flip through the 700+ pages to explore the 20th century design-style timeline and learn about the pieces, designers, and architects that birthed our favorite 20th century movements.

 The West Coast might be known for its MCM influence, but this compact travel guide highlights more than 250 East Coast destinations featuring impressive architecture by some of midcentury modern's biggest names, including Mies van der Rohe and Philip Johnson.
 Pop this fabulous pick on your bookshelf or use it to take a road trip through time from Fire Island to Florida.

 Packed with over 200 photos, this design book celebrates funky MCM creations from the '50s (think: boomerang-shaped coffee tables and biomorphic sofas) and will give you all the inspiration you need to decorate your new home or update your space.

-All you ever wanted to know about the husband and wife team — Charles and Ray Kaiser Eames — in one spot, this book makes an eye-catching coffee table book, as well as a thoughtful gift for the MCM aficionado.
+All you ever wanted to know about the husband and wife team — Charles and Bernice Alexandra "Ray" Kaiser Eames — in one spot, this book makes an eye-catching coffee table book, as well as a thoughtful gift for the MCM aficionado.
 It covers everything from the couple's earliest furniture experiments, architecture, and textile design to their photography and film.